-Based on the research we discussed earlier, several common causes impact absenteeism.
-Interventions or HR policies that counteract these effects can be good at minimizing the impact of absenteeism.
+Based on the research we discussed earlier, there are several common reasons for absenteeism.
+Interventions or HR policies that counteract these effects can be good at reducing absenteeism in the workplace.

 The goal of many of these interventions is often to increase the opportunity cost of not working.
 In general, the higher the cost of not working (i.e., having to go to a doctor to get a health slip, asking colleagues to take over shifts, and so on), the lower the absenteeism levels.
 This means that many of these can be highly effective in case of excessive absenteeism.
 However, when it is at a minimum (< 2%) level, they will be ineffective.
 In this case, you are already doing a great job at minimizing absence and most of these interventions will not make a difference.

 1. Washing hands significantly reduces absence during the influenza season.
 If there is one thing we’re taking away from the Covid-19 pandemic it is that we should wash our hands for at least 20 seconds.
 Although results are mixed during the normal season, during the flu season, washing hands significantly reduces the rate of infections.
 Putting up signs for people to wash their hands when they come into the office, after going to the restroom, or before having lunch are easy but effective interventions.